tavianator/tavianator.com/src/2022/ray_box_boundary.md

 ## Boundaries

 You may have noticed that all the inequalities above are strict (`$<$`, not `$\le$`).
-That means rays which just touch a corneray, edge, or face of the bounding box will be considered non-intersecting.
+That means rays which just touch a corner, edge, or face of the bounding box will be considered non-intersecting.

 <figure>
   <svg width="550" height="340" viewBox="-80 40 550 340">